 Jobster‘s main focus is searching for jobs, but it also offers a tool to search for individuals.
 In most cases, it’s used for employers and recruiters looking for leads — but it can offer up some contact information that can help your search.
 A few other job sites offer a similar opportunity, as well.

-Unfortunately, you may find yourself in need of Inmate Search — while the site isn’t pretty, it includes a list of contact information for each state’s system for finding inmates, as well as the federal system.
+Unfortunately, you may find yourself in need of Inmate Searcher.
+It includes a list of contact information for each state’s system for finding inmates, as well as the federal system.
 Unfortunately, there’s not a lot of options for searching all states at once, but if you know the state the person you’re looking for might be incarcerated in, you can speed up the search process.

 To access most of the information available through Intelius, you’ll be asked to pay a fee.
 The site offers everything from phone numbers to complete background checks and actually can have useful information.
 I have purchased information from Intelius in the past and it did lead me to exactly the person I was looking for.
 However, I know the price tag (often starting around $40) can be off-putting, especially if you’re only casually searching or if you need to find information on a long list of people.